rsethi3950/Problem-Solving/README.md

 # Problem-Solving
-Will be adding solutions to some standard interesting problems:)
+Will be adding solutions to some standard and interesting problems:)